spicydonkey/cellml-ga/devlog.md

 A relatively large job for ip3model was ran after fixing the small bug in best estimation finder.
 Strangely, the job suffered an error before walltime and was killed.
 Below is the job description and error log.

+Upon checking some parameters tested by GA, the solver seemed to have been working correctly.

+The error could have been due to memory leakage - could be from our codebase or the CellML ODE solver.

 #### Job description
 In the slurm file
 ```